-Unlike service dogs, who are allowed access pretty much everywhere by Federal law, the only legal rights ESAs have are reasonable accommodation in no-pet housing, and the right to accompany their owners in the cabin of a commercial aircraft without having to be kept in a container or to pay a pet transportation fee — typically at least $100 one way.
-Many passengers looking to avoid this fee have started to classify their pets as emotional support animals.
+Unlike service dogs, who are allowed access pretty much everywhere by Federal law, the only legal rights ESAs had were reasonable accommodation in no-pet housing, and the right to accompany their owners in the cabin of a commercial aircraft without having to be kept in a container or to pay a pet transportation fee — typically at least $125 one way.
+Many passengers looking to avoid this fee had started to classify their pets as emotional support animals.

 "There is a lot of fraud out there," says Ranger by email.
 "A cursory Google search will find you any number of websites where you can buy letters from clinicians, tags, and vests which may not be legitimate.
 And when untrained animals attack innocent bystanders, it further creates stigma for those who actually need service animals."

-"Individuals with disabilities often have additional stress as they do not know when they may encounter a non-trained ESA dog that may inflict harm on them and their trained assistance dog," adds Chris Diefenthaler, operations administrator for Assistance Dogs International.
+"Individuals with disabilities often have additional stress as they do not know when they may encounter a non-trained ESA dog that may inflict harm on them and their trained assistance dog," adds Chris Diefenthaler, executive director of Assistance Dogs International.
 "The general public is also affected as they cannot determine which assistance dog team is trained or which ones are non-trained ESA dogs."

-Some 19 states have laws prohibiting people from passing off their pets as service animals but they're hard to enforce due to Americans with Disabilities Act rules concerning what questions a business owner may ask about a service animal -- for instance a business owner cannot ask for documentation or demonstration of a service dog's training.
+Some 23 states have laws prohibiting people from passing off their pets as service animals but they were hard to enforce due to Americans with Disabilities Act rules concerning what questions a business owner may ask about a service animal.
+For instance a business owner cannot ask for documentation or demonstration of a service dog's training.
 There's also no registry of service-trained animals.